 Amazon is also selling an exclusive Battlefield 1 Collector’s Edition.
 It’ll cost you a pretty penny but it’ll net you a ton of Battlefield related stuff.

-You’ll also get a collector’s edition statue that stands 14″ high, a deck of Battlefield 1 playing cards, a steelbook case, a messenger pigeon tube with exclusive DLC content (Doughboy M1911), an exclusive patch, and premium packaging.
+This edition comes with a copy of the game and some unique items including a collector’s edition statue that stands 14″ high, a deck of Battlefield 1 playing cards, a steelbook case, a messenger pigeon tube with exclusive DLC content (Doughboy M1911), an exclusive patch, and premium packaging.

 This version of the game is, in our opinion, aimed at one person in particular: The diehard Battlefield fan.
 (Or someone who needs to have every single piece of Battlefield 1 DLC, whatever the cost.)